Timusan/timusan.github.io/ja/postset/nikola-web.md

 If you still have a Nikola server running in another terminal, you can just refresh your page and see your new template in action.
 Of course, we did not make any CSS, so everything will look quite like [CSS Naked Day](https://duckduckgo.com/?q=css+naked+day "Duck Duck Go search for CSS Naked Day") (which by itself is a good test).

-In the beginning of this post we constructed the header and included some CSS files as I have used them on Shisaa.jp.
+In the beginning of this post we constructed the header and included some CSS files as I have used them on shisaa.be.
 Now go ahead and style your theme, correctly link up the files, and build again.

 Now there you have it, a Nikola site up and running!